 When to Use a Weedless?

-Weedless hooks are a favorite of bass fishermen and should be used when fishing in lakes with heavy vegetation.
+Weedless hooks are a favorite for bass fishing and should be used when fishing in lakes with heavy vegetation.

 For such a simple topic, there is a lot to know about fishing hooks.
-There are dozens of other types of hooks that we haven’t even mentioned like egg hooks, mosquito hooks or offset shank hooks – but these are for more specialist types of angling.
+There are dozens of other types of hooks that we haven’t even mentioned like egg hooks, mosquito hooks, offset shank hooks, siwash hook, kahle hook, or aberdeen hook – but these are for more specialist types of angling.

 For a beginner, you will likely be able to narrow down your hook purchase to the most popular styles and three different sizes to give you enough flexibility while on the water.